cchadj/process-helper.net/README.md

 1) Open sln
 2) Build ProcessExecutor poject
 3) Get dll from bin/Debug (or release)
-4) Add dll as reference from your projects
+4) Add dll as reference in your projects